-Help for those who speak another language and for the hearing impaired
+Help for those who speak another language and for those who are deaf

-If you require language assistance, please call the Member Services number on your ID card, and a representative will connect you with an interpreter.
+If you require language assistance, please call the Member Services number on your member ID card, and a representative will connect you with an interpreter.
 You can also get interpretation assistance for utilization management issues or for registering a complaint or appeal.
 If you're deaf or hard of hearing, use your TTY and dial 711 for the Telecommunications Relay Service.
 Once connected, please enter or provide the telephone number you're calling.